 This project aims to change students' behavior and societies' mindset concerning climate change and environmental threats through educacation.

-The Climate Action project is a free student-centered project - a 6 weeks journey involving more than 2.5 million students across 135 countries.
+The Climate Action project is a free student-centered project - a 6 weeks journey involving more than 3.4 million students across 149 countries.
 It is supported by governments in 15 countries.
 The project is free, student-centered and aims to lead to a change of behavior through education.
-It is in collaboration with WWF and NASA, and endorsed by Jane Goodall, President Higgins, Kumi Naidoo, scientists and public figures.
+It is in collaboration with WWF, Earth Day, and NASA, and endorsed by Jane Goodall, President Juan Migues Santos, Prince William, scientists and public figures.
 It was covered by media across 45 countries including BBC, CNN and National Geographic.

 The project allows teachers to connect and interact with other teachers from every continent.
 Teachers are being sent curriculum and will be personally guided by facilitators.
 Students will be offered great opportunities and a different way of learning.
 They will be the ones solving problems, sharing their findings and taking action.
 At the end of the project there will be live interactions and webinars by experts.
 Students and teachers will receive a certificate.
 We work very closely with large teacher organisations in 35 countries to make sure that the project is relevant to the specific needs in certain countries.